15-minute vegan Pantry Chickpea Pumpkin Curry requires 10-ingredients and one saucepan. An easy & budget-friendly weeknight dinner. Oil-free option.

 Aromatics add flavor and nutrition to a dish.
 You can use shallots or onions for this recipe.
 Both work equally well.

-Sweat the onions or shallots until translucent before adding the garlic, ginger, and the Thai red curry paste.
+Sweat the onions or shallots until translucent before adding the ginger and Thai red curry paste.

 For this curry recipe, make sure to purchase pumpkin puree and not pumpkin pie filling.
 You don't want your curry tasting like dessert!